MMaDA-VLA: Large Diffusion Vision-Language-Action Model with Unified Multi-Modal Instruction and Generation: Introduction

 \section{Introduction}

 Vision-Language-Action (VLA) models aim to control robots to perform manipulation tasks based on visual observations and natural-language instructions.
 Robotic manipulation is central to many applications, including household assistance, industrial automation, and rescue support, where both generalization and precision are required.
-Most of the state-of-the-art (SOTA) VLA models \citep{DBLP:conf/rss/BrohanBCCDFGHHH23, DBLP:conf/corl/KimPKXB0RFSVKBT24, DBLP:journals/corr/abs-2501-09747, DBLP:journals/corr/abs-2502-19645, DBLP:journals/corr/abs-2509-09372} typically follow either a hierarchical paradigm that augments existing vision-language models (VLMs) with a dedicated policy head, or an end-to-end approach that discretizes actions and generates them autoregressively.
-While these methods benefit from the strong representation capabilities of modern VLMs and often demonstrate effective action prediction and environment generalization, hierarchical designs introduce additional architectural complexity and training cost, and can reduce information fidelity across module boundaries.
+Most state-of-the-art (SOTA) VLA models \citep{DBLP:conf/rss/BrohanBCCDFGHHH23, DBLP:conf/corl/KimPKXB0RFSVKBT24, DBLP:journals/corr/abs-2501-09747, DBLP:journals/corr/abs-2502-19645, DBLP:journals/corr/abs-2509-09372} follow either a hierarchical paradigm that augments existing vision-language models (VLMs) with a dedicated policy head or an end-to-end approach that discretizes actions and generates them autoregressively.
+While these methods benefit from the strong representation capabilities of modern VLMs and often demonstrate effective action prediction and environment generalization, hierarchical designs introduce additional architectural complexity and training costs and can reduce information fidelity across module boundaries.
 In contrast, action-discretization approaches may generate action sequences with weak temporal consistency, limiting global trajectory planning and leading to compounding errors over long horizons.
-Moreover, both paradigms widely lack an explicit mechanism to model environment dynamics through the prediction of future visual observations.
+Moreover, both paradigms generally lack an explicit mechanism for modeling environment dynamics through future-observation prediction.